michaelhuettermann/otello/README.md

 ## Run&inspect the example

 Open a shell, and apply the config file.
 Review the file and its path, and set environmental configuration to focus on tracing based on automatic instrumentation: ```source configs/export-tracing```.
+Specifically, we customize the system properties for setting the [exporters](https://opentelemetry.io/docs/languages/java/configuration/#properties-exporters), and utilize *logging-otlp*.

 Run the Otello app: ```java -jar build/libs/otello.jar```.